tripal/tripal_doc/docs/dev_guide/biodata/importers.rst

   If your importer does not show in the list of data loaders, check the Drupal recent logs at **admin > Manage > Reports > Recent log messages** .

 Using the attribute settings we provided, the importer form will automatically provide a **File Upload** field set, and an **Analysis** selector.
-The **File Upload** section lets users choose to upload a file, provide a server path to a file already on the web server or a specify a remote path for files located via a downloadable link on the web.
+The **File Upload** section lets users choose to upload a file, provide a server path to a file already on the web server, or specify a remote path for files located via a downloadable link on the web.
 The **Analysis** selector is important because it allows the user to specify an analysis that describes how the data file was created.
 It will look like the following screenshot:

 .. image:: custom_data_loader.1.png